AbdullAhad123/AbdullAhad123/README.md

 ---

 ### 🖥️ About Me
-- 🚀 2+ years of experience in crafting intuitive front-end experiences.
+- 🚀 2+ years of experience in creating elegant and user-friendly front-end experiences.
 - 🎨 I love designing custom graphics like **mockups, illustrations, images, and vector icons** to enhance my projects.
 - 🤝 Skilled at collaborating with **Back-end Developers** to build seamless user experiences.
 - 🌱 Eager to expand my skills with **React.js**, advanced **JavaScript**, and mobile app development.